The University of Texas at Dallas

 Office: ECSN 4.918

 ▶ I am looking for outstanding Ph.D. students to perform insightful cutting-edge research in CAMELab.
 Our lab has in many-integrated-core based parallel computing, GPU architecture, non-volatile memory systems, file system, and operating system research areas.
 We also have a for NVM/SSD research.
 The RAs of our lab will receive financial support and tuition waver; Qualified Ph.D. students are expected to be familiar with top-notch research demonstrated at top-tier conferences in computer architecture and systems area [ intro for top-tier venues ].
-Please email me your CV and research statement (or plan).
-You might want to read this.
+Please email me your CV and research statement (or plan), and you might want to read this as well.

 (the full history is here)

 ▶ Our one of recent SSD works has been discussed in ZDNet, which is one of popular business technology news websites.
-More information here.
+More information.

 ▶ Two papers regarding HPC and memory reliability issues got accepted from MASCOTS 2014 and Scientific Programming.